AhmedAlSunbati712/xOS/README.md

 Finally, got printf working with decimals, characters, long, and long long formatting.
 This is huge. can debug a lot with this now.
 ### Memory map
 Grabbed the memory map from GRUB!
 Now need to start building the bitmap and my memory manager.
+### Bitmap allocator
+- Build the bitmap, marked pages not used by either kernel, hardware or multiboot info as free for use
+- Extracted the kernel sections start and end addresses and marked the corresponding pages in the bitmap as used
 ## Need to do
 ### Memory manager
 1. [x] ~~Build the bitmap~~
-2. Mark the bootloader info section and the kernel stuff as used
+2. [x] Mark the bootloader info section and ~~the kernel stuff as used~~
 3. Now, need to start thinking about other functionality like malloc and all of these stuff
 ### organizational work
 Need to start organizing my code more and my build tools